Skip to Questions and Objections List

 This goes against orthodox Christianity and what the church has taught for centuries.

-This does not however mean all Christians are teaching what is true.
-There are false doctrines which have been believed for centuries along with the truth of scripture which has also been believed for centuries.
-So the church actually HAS taught this for centuries.
+There are false doctrines that have been believed for centuries, alongside the truth of Scripture, which has also been believed for centuries.
+So the church actually has taught this, along with other doctrines, for centuries.

-Basically all that orthodox Christianity is would be a majority of Christians who hold the same view.
-Orthodox teachings are not always true either though since the majority can be (and often are) wrong.
-For example: The religious leaders in the time of Jesus would have been considered orthodox.
-Yet time and again Jesus showed their teaching to be incorrect.
+Essentially, orthodox Christianity is defined by a majority of Christians who hold the same view.
+However, orthodox teachings are not always correct, since the majority can be (and often are) wrong.
+For example, the religious leaders at the time of Jesus would have been considered orthodox.
+Yet, time and again, Jesus showed their teachings to be incorrect.

 Our test for what is or is not true should never come from majority opinion or the age of a teaching.
-If that was our test for anything else we would still be in the dark ages thinking that you could cure sickness by draining a person’s blood.
-Our test is scripture and scripture alone.
-Any teaching on what the scripture says is subject to the scriptures themselves.
+Our test is Scripture and Scripture alone.
+Any teaching about what Scripture says is subject to the Scriptures themselves.
+Thus, the Scriptures interpret themselves.

-So it doesn’t matter if it has been taught by people for centuries.
-If they were wrong then they were wrong.
-The word of God is always right though.
-And, we should know the word of God from the Bible itself rather than the commentary of someone else (even me) about the word.
-Teachers can guide you, but you must know that only the Bible itself is 100% correct 100% of the time.
+So it doesn’t matter if something goes against the majority opinion.
+If they were wrong, then they were wrong.
+The word of God is always right.
+We should know the word of God from the Bible itself rather than just rely on someone else’s commentary (even mine) about the word.
+Teachers can guide you, but you must understand that only the Bible itself is 100% correct 100% of the time.

 Return To List Top or Return To Study